 1. Try New Things

-If we’re ever going to break out of the bad habit of binary thinking, we need to go to new places and try some new things.
+If we’re ever going to break out of the bad habit of binary thinking, we need to go to new places and try new things.
 Life is complicated and messy, so when we get out there and do some living, we at least put ourselves in the position to encounter new ideas and perspectives.

 2. Meet New People